My Weeping Willow had a little shock from the shipment, but within two weeks it was doing great. Thank You :)

 Yellow to silver-green blooms appears in April and May.
 The leaves are 6-8 inches long, light green, and narrow.
 Leaves are also long-lasting, often being one of the first to produce leaves in the Spring and last to lose its leaves in the fall.
 During the fall, leaves turn yellow before falling to the ground.

-1/4 inch brown fruit grows on the leaves, but produce little to no litter.
+1/4 inch brown fruit grows on the leaves but produces little to no litter.
 The tree usually lives for about 30 years.